Professional Development Workshops

 As part of our commitment to increasing capacity for artists, the Eastside Arts Society offers affordable professional development workshops for artists throughout the year.

-Our workshops are $20 for 2023 Eastside Culture Crawl artists and $25 for non-Crawl artists.
+Our workshops are $20 for 2025 Eastside Culture Crawl artists and $25 for non-Crawl artists unless they are listed as free.

 TAXES FOR ARTISTS